 If you want to play Planetside 2, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Planetside 2 has 2 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 2 accessibility features for Getting Started in Planetside 2 which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Practice Area: You can practice freely without opponents or time pressures.
 This can be a specific practice option, or the ability to play levels with the easiest opponents to improve understanding and skill.